adnan-hussen/adnan-hussen/README.md

 ## About Me

-I'm a software engineer pursuing a bachelor's degree in Information Systems Security at the University of Dubai.
+I'm a Computing and Information Systems Security Student at University of Dubai and an aspiring machine learning engineer.

 <div align="center">